 from Cedar River Rd. to Browns Brook, is NYSOGA, the NY State Outdoor

-There also is a second year trail steward from Browns Brook to Stephens Pond
+The trail steward from Browns Brook to Stephens Pond

-lean-to, Henry Nicponski.
+lean-to is Henry Nicponski.
 There is an issue in the section from the

 intersection of this new trail and the old trail 1/2 mile south of Stephens Pond

 lean-to to the lean-to.
 There were at least two or three major wet